ryantd42/NY-Legislative-Git/2023/A7184A-2023/bill.md

- treatment shall not be withdrawn or withheld until  THE  HOSPITAL  MAKES DILIGENT  EFFORTS TO INFORM the persons identified in subparagraph (iii) of this paragraph have been informed of the committee's response to  the case  AND  DOCUMENTS  SUCH  DILIGENT  EFFORTS  IN  THE PATIENT'S MEDICAL RECORD.
+ treatment shall not be withdrawn or withheld until  THE  HOSPITAL  MAKES DILIGENT  EFFORTS TO INFORM the persons identified in subparagraph (iii) of this paragraph have been informed of the committee's response to  the case AND DOCUMENTS THE DILIGENT EFFORTS IN THE PATIENT'S MEDICAL RECORD.
   § 9.
 Section 2994-u of the public health law, as added by chapter 8 of the laws of 2010, is amended to read as follows:
   §  2994-u.
 Rights  to be publicized.
-The commissioner  shall  prepare  a statement summarizing the rights, duties, and requirements of this arti- cle  and  shall  require  that  a copy of such statement be furnished to [patients] A PATIENT or to [persons on] the surrogate [list known to the hospital], or to the [parents or guardians]  PARENT  OR  GUARDIAN  of  A minor  [patients]  PATIENT, at or prior to admission to the hospital, or within a reasonable time thereafter, and to [each member of  the  hospi- tal's  staff  directly  involved  with  patient  care] ANY PERSON ON THE SURROGATE LIST WHO REQUESTS A COPY OF SUCH STATEMENT FROM THE  HOSPITAL.
+The commissioner shall prepare a statement summarizing the rights, duties, and requirements of this arti- cle and shall require that a copy of  such  statement  be  furnished  to [patients]  A  PATIENT  or to [persons on] the PATIENT'S surrogate [list known to the hospital], or to the [parents or guardians] PARENT OR GUAR- DIAN of A minor [patients] PATIENT, at or  prior  to  admission  to  the hospital, or within a reasonable time thereafter, and to [each member of the  hospital's staff directly involved with patient care] ANY PERSON ON THE SURROGATE LIST WHO REQUESTS A COPY OF THE STATEMENT FROM THE  HOSPI- TAL.
 THE STATEMENT SHALL ALSO BE MADE AVAILABLE TO THE HOSPITAL CLINICAL STAFF.
   §  10.
-The commissioner of health shall revise the statement of  rights that  hospitals  are  required  to  post (known as the Patient's Bill of Rights) pursuant to paragraph (g) of subdivision 1 of  section  2803  of the  public  health law, by replacing the clause regarding orders not to resuscitate with a statement that more  generally  informs  patients  of their  right  to  receive  from  the  hospital  upon admission, and upon request, a more complete statement  of  their  rights  with  respect  to deciding  about  health  care, including appointing a health care agent, consenting to do-not-resuscitate orders and making other life-sustaining treatment decisions.
+The commissioner of health shall revise the statement of rights that hospitals are required to post (known  as  the  Patient's  Bill  of Rights)  under  paragraph  (g)  of  subdivision 1 of section 2803 of the public health law, by replacing  the  clause  regarding  orders  not  to resuscitate  with  a  statement  that more generally informs patients of their right to receive  from  the  hospital  upon  admission,  and  upon request,  a  more  complete  statement  of  their rights with respect to deciding about health care, including appointing a  health  care  agent, consenting to do-not-resuscitate orders and making other life-sustaining treatment  decisions.
 The clause should also state in substance that the hospital will also provide such statement upon  request  to  any  family member or friend of a patient who lacks decision-making capacity.
   §  11.
 Subdivisions 12 and 13 of section 2994-aa of the public health
  law, subdivision 12 as amended by chapter 672 of the laws  of  2019  and subdivision  13  as  amended  by  chapter 167 of the laws of 2011, are amended to read as follows:
   12. "Mental hygiene facility" means a residential facility operated or licensed by the office of mental health [or the office for  people  with developmental disabilities].
-  13. "Nonhospital order not to resuscitate" means an order that directs emergency medical  services  personnel,  hospice  personnel,  HOME  CARE
- A. 7184  4
+ A. 7184--A  4

- SERVICES  AGENCY PERSONNEL and hospital emergency services personnel not to attempt cardiopulmonary resuscitation in the event a patient  suffers cardiac or respiratory arrest.
+  13. "Nonhospital order not to resuscitate" means an order that directs emergency  medical  services  personnel,  hospice  personnel,  HOME CARE SERVICES AGENCY PERSONNEL and hospital emergency services personnel  not to  attempt cardiopulmonary resuscitation in the event a patient suffers cardiac or respiratory arrest.
   §  12.
 Subdivisions  2  and 6 of section 2994-dd of the public health
  law, as amended by chapter 708 of the laws of 2019, are amended to  read